slashbyte/BattleShip/README.md

 Codename **The Drunk Capitan** randomly picks a move and sticks to it, even though it only looked good three beers ago.

 # Uboard (test program)
 This program allows you to pin engines against each other, run tests, and other things.
-Since theres no standard battleship engine protocol, I winged it.
+Since there are no standard battleship engine protocol, I winged it.

 ### Help File
 ```